rkmana/Pokedex-app/README.md

 ## Features

 - **Dynamic Pokémon Listing**: Fetches and displays a list of Pokémon from the Pokémon API.
-- **Detailed Pokémon View**: Click on any Pokémon to view detailed information, including abilities, types, and stats.
+- **Detailed Pokémon View**: Click on any Pokémon to view detailed information, including height, weight & types.
 - **Custom Routing**: Utilizes React Router for navigation between the home page and detailed Pokémon pages.
 - **State Management**: Implements custom state management for handling Pokémon data and user interactions.